iansinnott/react-string-replace/readme.md

 Type: `function`

 The replacer function to run each time `match` is found.
-This function will be patched the matching string and an `index` which can be used for adding keys to replacement components if necessary.
+This function will be passed the matching string and an `index` which can be used for adding keys to replacement components if necessary.
 Character `offset` identifies the position of match start in the provided text.

 ```js
 const func = (match, index, offset) => <span key={index}>{match}</span>;